tylercona/EE551/README.md

 (1) Input a range of criteria they want to search the CSV sheet for such as:

 - Range of company revenue in millions of dollars.
+  - Algorithm checks if company is within specified revenue range.

 - Employee count of company.
+  - Algorithm checks if company is within specified employee count range.

 - Dollar sales per employee ratio in millions of dollars per employee.
+  - Algorithm checks if company is within specified $/emp range.

 - Distance from a geographic landmark.
+  - Algorithm finds company's longitude and latitude and compares it with landmark and finds distance between them in miles, and checks if distance is <= than specified.

 - Specific US state of headquarters.
+  - Checks if company state is equal to specified state.

 (2) Select which criteria they want to search using the checkboxes on the left side.